TP-Lab/BlockchainGuideSeries-EN/README.md

 > Through smart contracts, while improving transparency, it also greatly reduces the reliance on central media.

-**<font color=#2980fe>Mixed Exchange</font>**

-Mixed exchanges can aggregate all exchanges into a single exchange platform, which allowing users to cross-platform anytime without downloading many apps.
-Aggregation exchanges share the quoted depth and pair trading of other exchanges.
-For example, every time you buy or sell bitcoin in the mixed exchange, you can choose the best one with cost effective price from different exchanges.

-> Decentralized wallets nowadays can support decentralized exchanges, and some of them support aggregated exchanges.
-TP wallet launched mixed exchange in December 2019.

-**<font color=#2980fe>OTC</font>**

-OTC (Over The Counter) is a peer-to-peer transaction which is guaranteed by a third party outside the exchange.
-OTC in the blockchain usually refers to the one-to-one transaction of fiat money and digital currency between OTC users.Currently,the largest OTC mainly based on exchanges, but some wallets also connected to the services of third-party channels.

-> For example, TokenPocket wallet has connected to the OTC service of currency trading, when users use TP wallet, they can easily sell their digital currency into fiat money, or use fiat money to buy digital currency.

 ### Ecology Building

 At present, in some public chain designs, users in the ecology are encouraged to participate in the public chain ecological construction.
 The main forms are **<font color=#2980fe>voting, referendum and staking.</font>**。